zchyde/brooklinebooksmith.com/_drafts/summer-reads.md

 ![](/uploads/versions/1-2---x----2184-1456x---.jpg)

 —
 <br>Rumaan Alam's debut novel is the perfect read for a long day at the beach.&nbsp; Set in glittering Manhattan *Rich and Pretty*follows the lives of two women from their coming of age into their adult lives.&nbsp; As the characters grow and change Alam annotates the intricacies of maintaining friendships over time and distance.
+Mr. Alam effortlessly writes the dialogue between the two women his understanding of women is uncanny -- you can hear Alam discuss this and more in his interview with [NPR.](http://www.npr.org/2016/06/12/481750650/-rich-and-pretty-author-rumaan-alam-captures-lives-very-different-from-his-own)

-It is the epitome of the season – What's summer for if not for catching up with old friends, sharing secrets under the stars, and growing (whether together or apart).
+*Rich and Pretty* is the epitome of the season – What's summer for if not for catching up with old friends, sharing secrets under the stars, and growing (whether together or apart).

 [Rich and Pretty](http://www.brooklinebooksmith-shop.com/book/9780062429933)